 - Umcka

-- and a large selection of herbal teas, including chamomile, echinacea, cold and flu teas, red raspberry, Throat Coat, etc.
+- And a large selection of herbal teas, including chamomile, echinacea, immune tea, red raspberry, Throat Coat, etc.

 Some great ideas here!
 I love how you organized everything.
 I keep meaning to get all my stuff in one place.
 One of these days…